|

 If you freeze white bread and then toast it, the amount of glucose that your blood absorbs after eating it is half the amount you absorb from fresh white bread.
 Nutritionists at the British Oxford Brookes University have published their findings in the European Journal of Clinical Nutrition.

-The British researchers also posed the question whether the low-glycemic trend is likely to be damaging to bakers.
+The British researchers posed the question whether the low-glycemic trend is likely to be damaging to bakers.
 No, they conclude from their study.
-Freezing white bread [70 percent of all the bread that the British consume is white – Ed.] – and then defrosting it – lowers the glycemic index, as does toasting it.
-By combining both effects, you decrease the glycemic index even further.
+Freezing white bread [70 percent of all the bread that the British consume is white ] – and then defrosting it – lowers the glycemic index, as does toasting it.
+By combining both treatments, you decrease the glycemic index even further.

 The researchers suspect that the starch molecules in the bread take on a different structure as a result of freezing, defrosting and toasting it.
 This makes it more difficult for the enzymes to break the starch down into sugar.